evanwon/dependencysharp/README.md

 ## Usage ##

-1. Add your unmanaged dependencies to your managed library as a byte resource.
+First, add your unmanaged dependencies to your managed library as a byte resource.

-  1. To do this: Navigate to **Project Properties** in Visual Studio
+1. Navigate to **Project Properties** in Visual Studio
 2. Click the **Resources** tab (a prompt may notify you that a default Resources file does not exist - create it)
 3. Click **Add Resource** and select the unmanaged dependency.
 It will now be added to your project as a byte array.

 Before you call a method that requires an external dependency, use DependencySharp to check for its existence, and it will automatically create the file if it is missing or (optionally) if the version is out-of-date.